Abbasid architecture: Origins

-Early Abbasid architecture was strongly influenced by the architecture of the earlier Sassanid Empire, as exemplified by the Palace of Ukhaidhir.
-The former Sassanid capital had been Ctesiphon in present-day Iraq and Sasanian architecture was a heritage shared by both the Mesopotamian lowlands and the Iranian plateau.
+Early Abbasid architecture was strongly influenced by the architecture of the earlier Assyrian, Babylonian and Sassanid empires, as exemplified by the Palace of Ukhaidhir.
+The former Sassanid capital had been Ctesiphon in Iraq and Sasanian architecture was a heritage shared by both the Mesopotamian lowlands and the Iranian plateau, in addition to the heritage of ancient Mesopotamian architecture present in Iraq.
 The Abbasids used the same techniques, such as vaulting made without centring, similar design features, such as buttress towers, and the same materials, such as mud brick, baked brick and rough stone blocks set in mortar.
-When the caliph al-Mansur built the round city of Baghdad, called Madinat al-Salam, he may have been following earlier traditions such as the round city of Gur built by Ardashir I (r.
-224-241) at Firuzabad.
+The Abbasid royal cities were inspired by earlier ancient cities from the region, such as Dur-Sharrukin built by Sargon II of Assyria (722–705 BC), when the caliph al-Mansur built the round city of Baghdad, called Madinat al-Salam, he may have been influenced by the round city of Gur built by Ardashir I (r.
+224–241) at Firuzabad.
 It contained the caliphal palace, a Great Mosque and administrative buildings.

-Early Abbasid architecture was also influenced by ancient Mesopotamian architecture, whose features continued to be present in the region's structures even after centuries of occupation by Roman, Greek, and Iranian empires.
-This Mesopotamian influence in Islamic architecture was only diluted in the 10th century, when Abbasid Mesopotamia entered a period of economic decline and the centers of political power in the region shifted east to Iran.
+The design of central courtyards, a hallmark of Assyrian architecture, was integrated into Abbasid buildings, reflecting continuity in spatial organization.

 With the conquest of Central Asia, the influence of Soghdian architecture increased.
 In Samarra the stucco and wall paintings are similar to that of the palaces of Panjakent in what is now Tajikistan.
 Later, in the 12th and 13th centuries, architecture in the lands ruled by the Abbasids became dominated by Seljuk architecture.